lawrencecandilas/script-portfolio/README.md

 - I have a home lab consisting of several devices with Linux installed, a PC acting as a router among those devices.
 You'll see more than a few scripts related to networking management.

-- None of these will be examples of perfect programming or scripting practices, but if I've pushed something here, it got the job done
+- None of these will be examples of perfect programming or scripting practices, but if I've pushed something here, it got the job done.

 ## AI